OZoneSQT/Llm_Api/README.md

 ## Training
-Projece is to train/tune and then export the model to *.GUFF format
+Project is to train/tune and then export the model to *.GUFF format
 - dep_install_traning.ps1: Install dependices (Jackhammer-style).
 - dep_updater_traning.ps1: Update dependices.
 - data-folder: Holds configuration, and generated data.